afraelizondo/Surfs_Up_Analysis/README.md

 ### Target Market

+## Suggested articles for the shop

+As discussed, the shops will be selling ice cream, we made a further investigation about which flavors will be convenient for them to have based on the resources of the region:
+- papaya
+- coffee
+- passion fruit
+- coconut
+- macadamia
+- lychee
+All of them produce rich flavors and are well known over the island because they are native resources, besides these we recommend to include more flavors, because many of the potential customers may not know all of the mentioned before.

+Talking about the surf items, some of the most popular are the following ones:

 ### Key next steps

 After sharing the visualizations with the potential investors, the next step is the act phase, in this one we will be using all the numbers and results we retrieved to start the performance of the project planning.
 One advantage of the queries we performed is that this can be used in the future to apply these analysis to more regions of Hawaii, in case the shareholders would like to open more shops in the short or long term, deppending upon the success of the first ones.

+## Hawaii as a whole

+Due to the location of this beautiful island, it has only two weather stations; summer and winter, but even they have winter season, they don't experience cold weather at all, that is why the locals and tourists are outside all the months of the year